 Is the Samoyed a good guard dog?

-Does it really shed a lot?
+Does he really shed a lot?

 Yes, especially during shedding periods (spring and autumn).
 Prepare for rigorous maintenance and almost daily brushing to remove the undercoat.